 A benevolent God would let a baby die.

 Surely one so helpless and pure

 Was deserving of a cure.

 He told the baby, "Dearest, come to Me."

 And all sorrow will fall away.

-Writing poems about the loss of an infant can be therapeutic for everyone involved.
+Writing or reading poems about the loss of an infant can be therapeutic for everyone involved.
 The poems can be kept in a personal journal, shared as condolences, or even read at a memorial service.
 Expressing emotions in this way can be an integral part of processing the grief and building a bridge to the future.